 For those who work outdoors or those exposed to a lot of physical activity, their asthma may be triggered rather quickly as compared to a normal person.

-What is an Asthma Attack?
+What is an attack?

 An asthma attack is when your asthma and symptoms become worse.
 They can come on unexpectedly and can be minor or quite serious.